Get Your War On: Critical reaction

 Tom Carson has called Get Your War On a "glorious excoriation of our post-9/11 loony bin", while Connie Ogle, in her review of the second Get Your War On book, called it "Profane, decidedly anti-war and screamingly funny ... guaranteed to make you laugh yourself sick."
 James Poniewozik has compared Get Your War On to Doonesbury and The Boondocks, calling it "a fresher (and more R-rated) critique" of the Bush administration.

-Adaptions
+Adaptations

 In 2005 it was adapted into a stage performance by Rude Mechanicals of Austin, Texas.
 The performance was revived in the winter of 2006 and began a tour of the country in the fall of 2006.
 The tour included stops in Houston, Philadelphia, New York, and Washington, D.C.

 During the United States presidential election in 2008, Get Your War On began running as an animated series on the comedy website Comedy 23/6.
 The series stopped after Barack Obama's inauguration, but returned during the 2012 presidential election.